Kiliman6aro/rbac-php/Readme.md

 # RBAC-PHP

-RBAC-PHP is a simple implementation of Role-Based Access Control (RBAC) system in PHP.
-This project is created to demonstrate RBAC principles and Test-Driven Development (TDD) methodology.
+RBAC-PHP is an implementation of Role-Based Access Control (RBAC) system in PHP.

 ## Installation